CliMA/Oceananigans.jl/docs/src/numerical_implementation/pressure_solvers.md

-# Poisson solvers
+# Pressure solvers

 ## The elliptic problem for the pressure

-The 3D non-hydrostatic pressure field is obtained by taking the divergence of the horizontal component of the momentum equation and invoking the vertical component to yield an elliptic Poisson equation for the non-hydrostatic kinematic pressure
+The 3D non-hydrostatic pressure field is obtained by taking the divergence of the horizontal component of the momentum equations and invoking the vertical component to yield an elliptic Poisson equation for the non-hydrostatic kinematic pressure
 ```math
    \begin{equation}